nismod/git-novice/_includes/slides/04-changes.md

 $ cat mars.txt
 ```

+--

 ```
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons may be a problem for werewolves
 ```

 --